EthanDGee/LightningLinks/README.md

       3. Leverages the latest OpenAI API with temperature control for consistent, high-quality output.
       4. Uses Pydantic models to ensure structured, validated responses that match your requirements.
       5. Formats the data, links it to your other notes, and adds it to your Zettelkasten.

+3. **Ask Yourself**: Query your notes with natural language questions to extract insights and information from your knowledge base.
+      1. Accepts any question about your notes in natural language
+      2. Identifies the most relevant notes to answer your question
+      3. Extracts content from similar notes to provide comprehensive context
+      4. Processes your question using the modern OpenAI API with temperature control for consistent responses
+      5. Returns a detailed answer based solely on the content of your notes, maintaining your personal writing style
 ---

 ## Usage